casper-borretzen/casper-borretzen.github.io/_posts/2024-06-06-roguelike-devlog4.md

 ### Conclusion
 ---

-And that's it, we can now make corridors.
-It might now be a very fast/efficient corridor generation implementation and it might not result in ideal gameplay (backtracking), but it'll do for now.
+And that's it, corridors are now made between all the rooms connecting them together.
+It might not be a very fast and efficient implementation and it might not result in ideal gameplay (backtracking), but it'll do for now.

 {% include bash_command.html bash_command="dotnet run" bash_dir="~/Roguelike" %}